-11 MARKS
+11. MARKS

-- 11.1 Rounding marks 1 and 2 will be yellow balls.
-Marks 3P and 3S will be red inflatable cylinders. - 11.2 The starting marks will be a race committee vessel displaying an orange flag at each end of the starting line. - 11.3 The finishing marks will be a race committee vessel displaying a blue flag at one end of the finishing line and an orange poly ball at the other end of the finishing line.
+- 11.1 Rounding marks 1, 2, 3P and 3S will be orange MarkSetBots. - 11.2 The starting marks will be a race committee vessel displaying an orange flag at each end of the starting line. - 11.3 The finishing marks will be a race committee vessel displaying a blue flag at one end of the finishing line and a green MarkSetBot at the other end of the finish line.

-12 OBSTRUCTIONS/RESTRICTED AREAS
+12. [DP] OBSTRUCTIONS/RESTRICTED AREAS

 - 12.1 The racing area is the space encompassing the course, the starting area, and the finishing area.
 It extends 100 yards beyond any racing boat and all marks.
-Except as permitted by SI 24 only competing boats and official vessels (designated as such by the race committee) may enter the racing area while boats are racing. - 12.2 The waiting area is the area to leeward of the racing area below the starting line, marked by a series of small balls or marks.
-Support person vessels are to anchor with their anchors at or behind the line formed by the row of small balls or marks, or, in the absence of small buoys, at a distance specified by the Principal Race Officer. - 12.3 The corridor is the lane to starboard of the race committee finish vessel between the finish line and the waiting area, inside the race course.
+Except as permitted by SI 21, only competing boats and official vessels (designated as such by the race committee) may enter the racing area while boats are racing. - 12.2 The waiting area is the area to leeward of the racing area below the starting line, marked by a series of small balls or marks.
+Support vessels shall anchor with their anchors at or behind the line formed by the row of small balls or marks, or, in the absence of small buoys, at a distance specified by the Principal Race Officer. - 12.3 The corridor is the lane to starboard of the race committee finish vessel between the finish line and the waiting area, inside the race course.
 Boats are reminded when returning to the waiting area to not sail upwind of the starting line or across the starting line.
-Except as permitted by SI 24 only competing boats and official vessels (designated as such by the race committee) may enter the corridor while boats are racing. - 12.4 Competitors shall not enter the Elizabeth River Ship Channel, defined as a line drawn between G23 and G17 of Craney Island Reach.
+Except as permitted by SI 24, only competing boats and official vessels (designated as such by the race committee) may enter the corridor while boats are racing.

-13 THE START
+13. THE START

-- 13.1 The starting rotation for a "Set" of races will always be by division in the following order: Yellow, Pink, Blue, Green. - 13.2 The starting line is between a staff displaying an orange flag on a race committee vessel at each end. - 13.3 To alert boats that a race or sequence of races will begin soon, the orange starting line flags will be displayed with one sound at least four (4) minutes before a warning signal is made for a "Set" of races. - 13.4 [SP] [NP] All boats not in the next start shall proceed immediately to the waiting area and remain there until the race committee displays flag "F" or removes the starting line flags. - 13.5 Shortly after any start, the race committee will display flag "F", indicating that boats in the next start may leave the waiting area. - 13.6 The race committee will not hail the sail numbers of boats that are OCS or subject to starting penalties under RRS 30.
-Unofficial 'race committee actions' will be posted as soon as practicable on the event website at https://usoda.org/regatta/CRmnAnBDev.
-The official list of race committee actions will be posted on the official notice board.
-Failure to do so, however, will not be grounds for redress. - 13.7 A boat that does not start within five (5) minutes after her starting signal will be scored Did Not Start without a hearing.
-This changes RRS A5.1 and A5.2. - 13.8 Any starting penalties from races that are abandoned or recalled after the starting signal and not re-sailed on the same day will not carry over to those races if they are re-sailed on another day in the regatta.
+- 13.1 The starting rotation for a "Set" of races will always be by division in the following order: Yellow, Pink and Green. - 13.2 The starting line is between a staff displaying an orange flag on a race committee vessel at each end. - 13.3 [SP] [DP] [NP] To alert boats that a race or sequence of races will begin soon, the orange starting line flags will be displayed with one sound at least four (4) minutes before a warning signal is made [for a "Set" of races]. - 13.4 [SP] [NP] All boats not in the next start shall proceed immediately to the waiting area and remain there until the race committee displays flag "F" or removes the starting line flags. - 13.5 Shortly after any start, the race committee will display flag "F", indicating that boats in the next start may leave the waiting area. - 13.6 The race committee will not hail the sail numbers of boats that are OCS or subject to starting penalties under RRS 30.
+Unofficial 'race committee actions' will be broadcast on VHF channel 79 as a courtesy to support persons after all boats have started.
+The official list of race committee actions will be posted on the notice board.
+Failure to do so, however, will not be grounds for redress. - 13.7 A boat that does not start within five (5) minutes after her starting signal will be scored Did Not Start (DNS), without a hearing.
+This change is added to RRS A5.1 and RRS A5.2.

+13.8 Any starting penalties from races that are abandoned or recalled after the starting signal and not re-sailed on the same day will not carry over to those races if they are re-sailed on another day in the regatta.
 This changes RRS 30.4 and 36.

-14 CHANGE OF THE NEXT LEG OF THE COURSE
+14. CHANGE OF THE NEXT LEG OF THE COURSE